lisp-mirror/airship-scheme/README.md

 Using Airship Scheme
 --------------------

-This section will explain how to use Airship Scheme once it is installed.
-This section is currently incomplete because the programming language is not functional at the moment.
+*This section is currently incomplete because the programming language is not functional at the moment.*